maurorosalesjr/pizza/README.md

 $("#orderNum").text(customer.orderNumber);

 Expected Output: when customer signs in, website will generate a four digit order number, simulating an actual busy restaraunt

+Describe: newOrder();
+Test: should recal the size of the pizza in Your Order field.
+Code:

+Expected Output: when user selects the size, it will be shown in the "Your Order" area